allan920693/Captcha-Solver-using-Pytesseract/README.md

 # Captcha-Solver-using-Pytesseract

-This project shows how to use pytesseract package (OCR, Optical Character Recognition) to solve Captcha
+This project shows how to use pytesseract package (OCR, Optical Character Recognition) to solve Captcha.

 OCR requires parameter tuning based on its image pattern.